dbacea/yolo-tiny-hp-cse-d2s-rfb/README.md

 ```

-To test YOLOv12-n adapted with HP-CSE and D2S-RFB, please git clone the YOLOv12 official code base from https://github.com/sunsmarterjie/yolov12.
+To test YOLOv12-n adapted with HP-CSE and D2S-RFB:
+1. git clone the YOLOv12 official code base from https://github.com/sunsmarterjie/yolov12.
-After cloning the repo, you need to take the four modules from above (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) and add them into python file from path: ultralytics/ultralytics/nn/modules/block.py
+2. After cloning the repo, you need to take the four modules from above (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) and add them into python file from path: ultralytics/ultralytics/nn/modules/block.py
-Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the __all__ variable from line 13, into the same file.
+3. Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the __all__ variable from line 13, into the same file.
-Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the __all__ variable from line 105, into the python file from path: ultralytics/ultralytics/nn/modules/__init__.py.
+4. Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the __all__ variable from line 105, into the python file from path: ultralytics/ultralytics/nn/modules/__init__.py.
-Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the import statement from line 20, into the python file from path: ultralytics/ultralytics/nn/modules/__init__.py.
+5. Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the import statement from line 20, into the python file from path: ultralytics/ultralytics/nn/modules/__init__.py.
-Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the import statement from line 14, into the python file from path: ultralytics/ultralytics/nn/tasks.py
+6. Add the modules names (HP-CSE, DepthwiseSeparableConvBN, DepthwiseSeparableDilatedConvBN and Shortcut) into the import statement from line 14, into the python file from path: ultralytics/ultralytics/nn/tasks.py
-Add the following elif code at the line 1063, into the python file from path: ultralytics/ultralytics/nn/tasks.py
+7. Add the following elif code at the line 1063, into the python file from path: ultralytics/ultralytics/nn/tasks.py
 ```
         elif m is Shortcut:
             c2 = ch[f[0]]
 ```
+8. Navigate to the root folder of the clone repository and create/run the one of the following python script (for yolov12-n-hp-cse-d2s-rfb):

 ```
 #python script content for testing yolov12-n-hp-cse-d2s-rfb